Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained through volunteering or interning
+- Include any relevant experience you’ve gained through volunteering or internships

-- Be sure to highlight any accomplishments or responsibilities you held in these positions.
+- Be sure to highlight any accomplishments or responsibilities you fulfilled in these roles

 References: